 SEA Christmas Reception 2016

-Nick Hurd Minister of State at the Department for Business, Energy and Industrial Strategy and Lesley Rudd Acting CEO of SEA
+Nick Hurd Minister of State at the Department for Business, Energy and Industrial Strategy and Lesley Rudd CEO of SEA